cgat-developers/cgat-core/docs/index.rst

 Support
 -------

-- Please refer to our :FAQ:`project_info-FAQ` section
+- Please refer to our :ref:`FAQ` section
 - In case of questions, please add these to `stack overflow <https://stackoverflow.com/search?q=cgat>`_
 - For bugs and issues, please raise an issue on `github <https://github.com/cgat-developers/cgat-core>`_
 - For contributions, please refer to our contributor section and `github <https://github.com/cgat-developers/cgat-core>`_ source code.